OptikaFX/OptikaFX-2D-Documentation/Documentation~/index.md

 1. Run Full Setup.
 2. Confirm the OptikaFX 2D Manager was created.
-3. Configure the camera shadow rugs.
+3. Configure the camera shadow mattes.
 4. Add receivers to ground and walls.
 5. Add casters to sprites.
 6. Adjust Global Light.